 My dive computer is the only piece of my scuba gear I can keep close to me every day.
 I use it as a watch; it is my link to the ocean, reminding me my next dive is only a matter of time.

 While I can’t do this with the i330R, it was, nonetheless, love at first dive.
 Saying the Aqualung i330R changes everything for me underwater is an understatement.
-On the one hand, the Aqualung i330R will be my main dive computer from now on, thanks to all the situations it helps me handle, on the other hand, I’ll keep wearing my i200C on my write outside of the water and as a backup computer.
+On the one hand, the Aqualung i330R will be my main dive computer from now on, thanks to all the situations it helps me handle; on the other hand, I’ll keep wearing my i200C on my wrist outside of the water and as a backup computer.

 From drysuit diving in Brittany to wetsuit diving in Gran Canaria and Port-Cros National Park in France, I have scuba dived 27 times with it so far.
-Here is why I loved it so much…
+If you are wondering if this is a better option than the Shearwater peregrine colour dive computer (since it’s much cheaper), here is my experience.

 Please note that for the purpose of taking pictures for this article, I sometimes wore my dive computer on my left arm (the shutter button of my camera is on the right).
 Still, it’s definitely a better idea to wear it on your right arm: when ascending, you can both control your BCD’s direct system with your left hand while keeping an eye on your dive computer on your right arm.